/** CUSTOM CSS **/ /** CUSTOM JS + JQUERY **/

 While we did not originally account for it, a significant portion of development time was dedicated to making sure that the full body tracking was as seamless as possible for the player.
 The underlying issue was that not everyone puts the trackers on in exactly the same way, and not everyone is the same height.

-The first solution we came up with was a manual calibration screen, where the player could drag their virtual feet and torso to align with their real body parts, but in practice we found this was very clunky.
-Instead, we opted for an auto calibration system, where, when the game boots, the player's virtual feet and torso line up with preset points, and the distance between the virtual positions and the trackers' real position is automatically calculated, and stored into a game instance, to be used as an offset for each body part.
+The first solution we came up with was a manual calibration screen, where the player could drag their virtual feet and torso to align with their real body parts, but in practice we found this was very clunky.Instead, we opted for an auto calibration system, where, when the game boots, the player's virtual feet and torso line up with preset points, and the distance between the virtual positions and the trackers' real position is automatically calculated, and stored into a game instance, to be used as an offset for each body part.

 Implementing this was initially a problem, since the trackers stored their position in world space, not the player pawn's relative space (where the feet and waist is stored), but the offset needs to be applied from the body parts relative to the trackers.
-The trackers store their position this way so each body part can move independently of one another, but it makes it difficult to attach other components to them and gives way to this kind of problem — pros and cons!
-Thankfully, after doing a bit of research, the solution was very straightforward: we ran the tracker's location through the 'Inverse Transform Location' node, which converted their world-based location into the same relative system as the body parts.
+The positions were stored this way so each body part can move independently of one another, but it made it difficult to attach other components to them— pros and cons!The solution ended up being very straightforward: we ran the tracker's location through the 'Inverse Transform Location' node, which converted their world-based location into the same relative system as the body parts.

 Rhythm